ahanadeb/ahanadeb.github.io/_posts/2023-12-10-israel-palestine.md

 ---
 <!--
 "The real aim of this attack was to eternalize war, to prevent any possibility for decades of peace.
 What horrifies me is there are two narratives, opposed, radical, which in a an uncanny terrifying way echo each other.
 Those who now appear as the opposite poles are really playing a very similar game.
 What I fear terribly is that, in the long term, all sides will be losers.
 Now is the moment for Israel, (yeah a uh) annihilate Hamas, but at the same time, reach out to Palestinians, giving them some kind of a clear, clear, program of hope."  -->
 [This is a corrected transcript of [this interview](https://www.youtube.com/watch?v=zkQ0vEYry20) of Slavoj Žižek by [PoliticsJoe](https://linktr.ee/pubcast).
-Some of the hard-to-find references were contributed by Roger Ferran i Baños.]
+The hard-to-find references were contributed by Roger Ferran i Baños.]

 \
 \